Upgrading to the latest release is a straight-forward process. More information.

 Added the ability to mass delete services

-Invoice report is not called Summary report
+Invoice report is now called Summary report

 The 'finish' statement in Transcript can be made to cause the task to fail if the DSET it's given is empty

+Previously, when creating an RDF, the finish statement would perform no action if the DSET to create the RDF from was empty.
+This is still the case if 'option mode = permissive' is in force, but if 'option mode = strict' then the finish statement will now generate an error.
 The error will cause the task to fail for the current day, and if 'option continue' is not enabled, the task will be terminated, else the task will move onto the next date in the range of days being processed.

 Fixed a bug where users couldn't update their own details (including their password)